 There’s absolutely nothing wrong with hand cut or rustic crackers.
 If you don’t have one of these, you can simply use a knife or even a small cookie cutter.
 You’ll also have to pierce each cracker with a skewer or the tines of a fork.

 But if you are looking for a useful tool – and you make a lot of crackers – I highly recommend this one.
-It will allow you cut large and small square crackers in seconds.

 If you love this sourdough crackers recipe, you might like to check out these:

 - Love the combination of jalapeño and cheese?
 Try this sourdough bread.